The Nueva School: Finances

 Tuition for the Nueva School ranges from $30,555 for pre-kindergarten to $51,285 for high school, and the school gives around $5.5 million of financial aid per year.
 This tuition pays for 80% of Nueva's operating costs.
-Nueva has an endowment of $9 million.
+Nueva has an endowment of $45 million.
 Controversially, it also received $2 million of federal loans from the Paycheck Protection Program during the pandemic in 2020.

+Student body

+Demographics

+According to Niche, there are 853 students at the Nueva School.
+51% of students are female and 49% are male.
+50.6% are white, 24.7% are Asian, 22% are multiracial, 2.1% are Hispanic, and 0.5% are African American.
+Nueva adheres to the Beloved Community framework, an "all-embracing, radical idea of unity for the whole human race."

 Admissions

 Admission to the school in the eighth grade and below usually involves taking an IQ test: the Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV) for children under six years old, and the Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V) for children six years old and older.
 The target range for admissions is a score of 130 and above.
 The admissions process also requires meeting with family, an activity session in a classroom setting, teacher evaluations, transcripts, and standardized test scores.